-IRWD, as the dam owner/operator will determine the appropriate emergency level in accordance with Section 5, then notify the appropriate emergency management authorities in accordance with Section 3.
+IRWD, as the dam owner/operator will determine the appropriate emergency level in accordance with Section 5, and then notify the appropriate emergency management authorities in accordance with Section 3.
 The dam operator or IRWD operations center will maintain the contact log (Appendix D) to document notifications for the appropriate emergency level.

-IRWD's Operations Manager will notify the NWS of an emergency at Sand Canyon Dam.
-Flood warnings and watches will be issued by the San Diego Weather Forecast Office of the NWS (see notification charts in Section 3.1).
+IRWD's Operations Manager will notify the NWS of an emergency at San Joaquin Reservoir Dam.
+Flood warnings and watches will be issued by the San Diego Weather Forecast Office of the NWS (see notification charts in section 3.1).

-IRWD's Director of Safety and Security will notify the State Emergency Operations Center, the IRWD Dam Safety Engineer will notify DSOD (see notification charts in Section 3.1).
+IRWD's Director of Safety and Security will notify the State Emergency Operations Center.
+The Dam Safety Engineer will notify DSOD (see notification charts in section 3.1).
 IRWD's Communications office will be responsible for communication with the media.